RosettaCommons/demos/tutorials/Tutorial_2_Working_With_Rosetta/Tutorial_2.md

 	$> ../../../main/source/bin/fixbb.default.linuxgccrelease -l pdblist

 ##Running Rosetta via RosettaScripts
 Running RosettaScripts is similar to running an executable directly from the command line: execute rosetta_scripts and pass in the relevant options.
 The key difference is that the executable run is always rosetta_scripts, which requires the option "parser:protocol" indicating the XML script that it is to run.
-RosettaScripts is covered in more detail [here].
+RosettaScripts is covered in more detail [here]().
 Try creating a file named "fixbb_script.xml" containing the following:
 	<ROSETTASCRIPTS>
 	script goes here
 	</ROSETTASCRIPTS>
 saving it, and running it with

-	>../../../main/source/bin/rosetta_scripts.default.linuxgccrelease -parser:protocol fixbb_script.xml'.
+	>../../../main/source/bin/rosetta_scripts.default.linuxgccrelease -parser:protocol fixbb_script.xml.
 You should see output similar to the command run at the start of this tutorial.

 ##Running Rosetta via PyRosetta
 PyRosetta functions are run within Python scripts; it requires that rosetta be imported with the command